Our fintech experts’ top tips on weathering uncertainty

 Youssef: One of the most useful things I’ve heard over the past few months, which has really stuck with me, is you don’t want to be selling sunglasses when it’s raining.
 It’s important to take note of what’s on the market, and what everyone is buying around you – and make sure you’re selling the right thing.

-It’s a lesson some companies learnt during covid-time.
+It’s a lesson some companies learned during covid-time.
 Lots of businesses pivoted, while others, by sheer good luck, found a perfect market fit – they were just right for the moment.
 At Nosso, pivoting was a challenge: we were an early-stage investment business, and we hadn’t yet reached a point where we could launch a new product or pivot into a different area.

 But we’ve spent a lot of time listening to our customers and looking at our data.
 Ultimately, we sell an investment product, which is hard when the market is going down and people are tightening their belts.
 However, we saw some really interesting things in the data – about how the product is being used, and who by.